 TMS is non-invasive, meaning it does not require surgery, and non-systemic, so it does not affect the entire body.
 And unlike other treatments that stimulate the brain, TMS does not require sedation so patients can drive themselves to and from their TMS appointments and return to their daily routines including work and school immediately after each session.

 While treating depression with TMS, patients recline in a private treatment room and may relax, read, work, or watch television during TMS treatment.
-Since its FDA clearance in 2008 for depression and 2018 for OCD, TMS is also a promising treatment for a range of other mental health conditions.
-Notably, TMS is a safe and effective treatment option for cigarette cessation, anxiety and cognitive impairment and addiction relapse prevention and more research is emerging every day.
+Since its FDA clearance in 2008 for depression and in 2018 for OCD, TMS is also a promising treatment for a range of other mental health conditions.
+Notably, TMS is a safe and effective treatment option for cigarette cessation, anxiety, cognitive impairment, and addiction relapse prevention and more research is emerging every day.

 Because MeRT treats and optimizes each patient’s unique brainwaves, not their diagnosis, MeRT is a safe and highly effective therapy for a broad range of conditions affecting mental health and cognition including depression, autism, PTSD, TBI, dementia, ADHD, insomnia and more.
 Although MeRT uses FDA-cleared technology, it is a cash pay procedure at the present time.

 A typical MeRT treatment session lasts approximately 40 minutes.
 Like TMS, MeRT is an outpatient procedure after which patients may immediately return back to their daily life, including work and school.
 During treatment, patients recline in a private treatment room and can read, relax or watch television.
 Overall, patients tolerate MeRT treatment very well.
 The most commonly reported side effect is a temporary, mild headache at the site of stimulation.